rblack42/ACC.TechNotes/Systems/Mac/HomeBrew.rst

 Cheking the installation
 ************************

-ANother good thing to do periodically is to make sure HomeBrew_ is happy witht he setup on your system.
-RUn this:
+Another good thing to do periodically is to make sure HomeBrew_ is happy with the setup on your system.
+Run this:

 ..  code-block:: text

     brew doctor

 If any issues are reported, it is a good idea to resolve them right away.
 Most issues can be figured out with a bit of "Googling"